Xamla/rosvita-documentation/New_Project.rst

    Figure 2.1  Creation of a new project.

-.. note:: Enter a name without a path here, as the path under which the project is saved is already specified in the ROSVITA start script.
+.. note:: Enter a name without a path here, as the path under which the project is saved is already specified in the ROSVITA start script ("rosvita-start.sh").

 After clicking on the "Create" button, the project is created and opened in the integrated file browser.
 Under the default path (normally "``/home/rosvita/Rosvita/projects/``")